Dinno-DEV/leafboard/feature_documentation/feature_ideas/Soundboard.md

 - use to add new soundboard button
 - able to delete soundboard button
 - use to get list of soundboard buttons in the soundboard.
+- listen to category changes broadcaster to change its soundboard name.

 # Don't
 - use as category switcher.
 Category switcher is another thing.